Summary

 Why it's a problem: Shifts the work away from the hamstrings and toward the quads and calves.
 You lose most of the point of this exercise.

-The fix: Actively drive your heels down into the bench like you are trying to drag them back toward your butt.
-Lift your toes slightly off the bench surface if you have to — it makes the heel drive automatic.
+The fix: Actively drive your heels down into the bench like you're trying to drag them back toward your butt.
+Lift your toes slightly off the bench surface if you have to.
+It makes the heel drive automatic.

 Using Momentum